3mcd/glom/docs/src/getting_started.md

 bun add @glom/ecs
 ```

-We recommend using the build-time transformer to enable idiomatic TypeScript signatures:
+Use the build-time transformer to enable idiomatic TypeScript signatures:

 ```bash
 # if using Bun